 My first go on top-rope went better than I had expected.
-It took me around two hours to get to the anchor, but that was not abnormal.
-The route is long and every move is difficult.
-The beta is very complex and while there aren’t many holds to choose from, footwork is very individualized to body type.
+It took me around a long time to get to the anchor, but that was not abnormal given the length of the route and how complex the beta is.
+In particular, footwork is very individualized to body type.
 I had done all of the moves and the route was even better than I had expected.
 I absolutely loved the movement.
 I was throwing my feet high, back-flagging left and right and above all- crimping very hard.

 However, I knew that if I decided to sink my teeth into this thing, I would likely fail this season.
 If I wanted a shot at success I needed to completely dedicate my climbing to this route, rearranging work and my social life around trips to Smith.
 To Bolt would have to be priority number 1, second to nothing else.
 When I first tried the route I was on the beginning of a 2-week long trip, but after that, I would have to make trips from my home in Seattle- 6 hours one way without traffic.
 A route like this would also require some different projecting strategies.
 Normally, I like to throw myself at a project and try it as many times as I can in a day.
 This would not work on To Bolt.
 On just one go my skin was tender and throbbing.
 I would have to do a day on day off- something that can be hard for my energetic personality- and could not give it more than 2 goes a day.
 I had 16 days at Smith Rock in March but only was able to climb it 12 times.
 I was committed to the necessary schedule, but because I simply could not climb it enough, I was nervous that I would not have the time needed down here to map the neural pathways necessary to remember the beta.
 The fact that I was trying it relatively late in the season- it was sure to get hot in April- increased the pressure that I felt.
 Even if all of this did magically come together, the chances of simply slipping off of any odd foot because I didn’t place the correct molecule of rubber perfectly on some particular grain on any given foothold felt high.
 All of the factors that needed to come together for me to send – fitness, conditions, time, skin, luck -compounded with how few goes I could give it in a single trip -overwhelmed me.
 Failure seemed inevitable.

 As I started to work the route, my self doubt only grew.
-I found that bolts 3-7 were very intense and difficult.
-It took me a lot of work to find beta for these sections.
+I found that bolts 3-7 were intense and difficult.
 Linking felt like it would be impossible- and that was only to bolt 7!
 A lot of people say the principal crux occurs at bolt 9; how would I ever get there?
 After that, there are 4 more bolts of 12d/13a?!
 I had only done 13 routes graded 13a or harder, only two of which were 13c.
 Watching videos of two rock climbers I look up to,Nina Caprez and Paige Claassen, working To Bolt both motivated and disillusioned me.
 I had seen and climbed with Nina before; she is insanely strong and talented.
 Sure she sent To Bolt very fast, but I am nowhere near her level of ability.
 Was I ready for America’s first 14a?
 Even if I was, what was the point?
 The weather was going to get hot, my skin was already essentially reduced to hamburger meat, and I would walk away without having climbed on anything besides this route.
 Maybe I would get weak on it.
 Did I really not want to climb any of the other routes and return to this later?
 Again, thinking of the route as a whole overwhelmed me.
 I had to break this thing down into small goals.